jigglypuff-mchp/FTPwLittlefs/readme.md

 ## Introduction
 This MPLAB Harmony application demonstrates FTP server using littlefs file system - [A little fail-safe file system](https://github.com/littlefs-project/littlefs).
 The [WFI32-IoT board](https://ww1.microchip.com/downloads/aemDocuments/documents/WSG/ProductDocuments/UserGuides/EV36W50A-WFI32-IoT-Board-Users-Guide-DS50003262.pdf) will boot-up in SoftAP mode, with an AP name 'DEMO_AP_SOFTAP' and will host the FTP Server.
-This application uses SST26 memory module available on the WFI32-IoT board, as SPI Flash.
-The FTP server stores files on the SST26 memory, using littlefs and FTP client will read from and write to this memory using littlefs.
+This application uses SST26 memory module available on the WFI32-IoT board as SPI Flash.
+The FTP server stores files on the SST26 memory using littlefs and FTP client will read from and write to this memory using littlefs.

 ### Hardware Requirements
 - [WFI32-IoT board](https://www.microchip.com/en-us/development-tool/EV36W50A)